pitt-cdm/2019spring/plans/lesson-05.md

 # Homework for next time:
 <ul>
+<li>If you haven't yet read through the remainder of the lesson plan above, please do so!</li>
 <li><strong>Work</strong> on your soundscape narratives, including making at least two recordings and putting them into conversation in Audacity.
 If you have time, do more!</li>
 <li><strong>Push a soundscape preview</strong> to your GitHub repository, using the steps above.
 As per the assignment prompt, this should include:
   <ul>